Does BlackBerry (BB) Pay a Dividend? (2026)

 Does BlackBerry (BB) pay a dividend?

-BlackBerry (BB) currently returns little or nothing as a dividend.
+No. There is no dividend on BB in our data and the yield is 0%.
 BlackBerry trades at a price-to-sales multiple well above a typical hardware or legacy-tech name, reflecting expectations that QNX royalties and the embedded-software franchise can compound.
 That premium also means the market is pricing in continued execution; results that merely match low-single-digit total growth could leave the valuation looking stretched.
 Figures are tied to the June 2026 as-of date and will change with each quarterly report.

 The bottom line on the BB dividend